Summer Blooming Trees

 Desert Willow have trumpet shaped blooms and are the most drought and heat resistant flowering tree.

-Dessert Willow – Great addition to a waterwise landscape.
+Great addition to a water-wise landscape.

 Willow type narrow leaves create an airy tropical, loose appearance with long blooming trumpet shaped blooms.
-A smaller tree, 15-20’ tall that is loved by hummingbirds.
+A smaller tree, 15-20’ tall, that is loved by hummingbirds.
 They need to be planted in full sun and prefer dry, well-drained soil.
 Unlike traditional willow trees, they will not tolerate wet soils.
-Dessert Willow is the most drought and heat resistant flowering tree.
+Dessert Willow is the most drought and heat-resistant flowering tree.

-Smoke Tree – Tremendous visual appeal in May and June.
+Tremendous visual appeal in May and June.

-Often considered a large shrub, this small tree can reach 10-15’, producing smoke like airy plums in early summer.
+Often considered a large shrub, this small tree can reach 10-15’, producing smoke like airy plumes in early summer.
 There are several varieties available ranging from green, to yellow, to purple leaves.
 Best planted in full sun.

 Smoke Trees add smoke like airy plumes to the landscape in early summer.